Housing Disrepair Claims Guide

 These repairs should be undertaken at your landlord’s expense, and they must not pass on responsibility to you for any of these repairs that they are responsible for.

 If you are a private tenant your landlord also has the same responsibilities with regard to the repair work they should undertake on your rental property as a council tenant has.
-If your property has damp your landlord may not be responsible for any repair work, but it will depend on the type of damp and the cause.
+Your landlord may not be responsible for any repair work if the property has damp, but it will depend on the type of damp and the cause.

 If you think that you might have a claim for housing disrepair damages against your landlord and would like to discuss it then contact our experienced team of solicitors who will be happy to discuss the details of your circumstances with you to see if you could put forward housing disrepair claims.